jacopofar/adium-to-avro/README.md

 # adium-to-avro
 Produce an Avro-formatted corpus of chat messages from Adium logs

-The resulting avro file is suitable for [other tools](https://github.com/jacopofar/markov-avro-tools)
+The resulting avro file is suitable for [another tool](https://github.com/jacopofar/markov-avro-tools) for generating Markov models.

 How to use
 ========